stakater/mto-docs/README.md

   an already-merged nav would duplicate entries.
 See [`DockerfileLocal`](./DockerfileLocal) for the conditional `MERGE_SUBOP_REPOS` gate.
 - A host-side run of `merge_docs.py` copies files directly into the real `content/` tree.
-To undo it, remove only the specific generated paths listed in `merge.yaml` afterward — do not use a broad `git clean`, which could wipe other untracked work.
+To undo it, remove only the specific generated paths listed in `merge.yaml` afterward.
 - Production CI performs the build inside the shared `stakater/.github` reusable workflow, so wiring up the sub-operator repo clone + merge step there is a separate coordination task.